makyo/writing/work/the-fool/the-fool.md

 "Yeah, she told me to go to you to work on things."
 I give a wry smile and add, "Her words, not mine."

-She laughs and sits back in her chair, slouching.
+She laughs and sits back in her chair, slouching and twirling that thermometer.
 "Your mom is nuts," she says.
 "I mean that in the kindest way, of course: I love her dearly.
 Have since school.
 I suspect she wishes the world worked differently for her.
 And for you, for that matter."

 The unabashed laugh and words of affection are contagious and have me grinning.
 "Yeah, she's nuts," I echo.
 "Still, can't say I'm upset with what I got out of this."